 Coherent government-endorsed policies with explicit targets and situation-specific strategies

-Given the multiple causes of malnutrition, its many underlying determinants and the significance of the overall policy context, national governance should establish policies to encourage nutrition justice, and to incentivize actions to adequately address the causes and underlying determinants of malnutrition relevant for different communities.
+Given the multiple causes of malnutrition, its many underlying determinants and the significance of the overall policy context, national governance should establish policies to encourage nutrition justice, and to incentivize actions to adequately address the causes and underlying determinants of malnutrition relevant for different communities and individuals.
 Policies should include explicit nutrition targets.
-The development of appropriate strategies should involve regular consultations among all implementing partners including consumer groups, other civil society organizations; producers, processors, distributors and retailers of food; businesses whose activities affect nutrition; professional nutritionists, research scientists; educators; employers and those responsible for social protection, safety nets and emergency relief.
+The development of appropriate strategies should involve regular consultations among all implementing partners including consumer groups, women’s organizations working on the promotion of equal access to resources, services and opportunities for women, other civil society organizations; producers, processors, distributors and retailers of food; businesses whose activities affect nutrition; professional nutritionists, research scientists; educators; employers and those responsible for social protection, safety nets and emergency relief.
 Strategies should address people’s dietary choices, and the contexts in which these choices are made.

 Institutional arrangements that encourage effective multi-sector working

-Institutional arrangements should encourage effective multi-sector coordination, cooperation and collaboration at national, local and intermediate levels, focus on ensuring equitable access to essential services to communities most vulnerable to malnutrition, and enable regular monitoring.
+Institutional arrangements should encourage effective multi-sector coordination, cooperation and collaboration at national, local and intermediate levels, focus on ensuring equitable access to essential services to communities and households most vulnerable to malnutrition, and enable regular monitoring.

 Facilitation of effective implementation at all levels